About the session

 21:30 Strategic investment options available to Singaporean women: goals-based investing

 31:58 Why women are better (behaved) investors and make better investment decisions

 46:53 When is the best time to start investing?

 Excerpts from the session

-61% of women would rather talk about their own death than money, 8 in 10 women leave major financial decisions to their spouses, and the #1 financial regret for women is not investing more.
+Sin Ting: About 60% of women would rather talk about their own deaths than money, eight in 10 women leave major financial decisions to their spouses, and the biggest financial regret for women is not investing more.
 How accurate are these statistics?
-(17:09)

-Why might it be harder for women to start investing?
+Why is it harder for women to start investing?
 (18:10)